 All About U

 OK, so you might want to buy a lottery ticket before you book this one, but we can all dream, right?
 All About U is “one of the most luxurious gulet yachts in the Mediterranean Sea” according to Turkey Luxury Gulet and it’s their top pf the range vessel to book in Turkey.
 It measures 50 meters, has six cabins and can accommodate 12 guests.
 Charter prices for this Turkish gulet start at a cool €136,000 per week.

 I’m now day dreaming about the next special family occasion that we can use as an excuse to charter a gulet cruise for the family!

-So, does a gulet cruise take your fancy?
+So, does a family gulet cruise in Turkey take your fancy?
 If you’d like to find out more then get in touch with Turkey Luxury Gulet who will be happy to talk you through their luxury Turkish gulet holidays.

 Disclosure: this post has been written with Turkey Luxury Gulet.
-This post also contains affiliate links.
+This post also contains affiliate links marked with *.
 This means if you click and make a purchase I may earn some commission.
 This does not affect the price you pay.

 Why not pin this post about sailing holidays in Turkey and booking a gulet cruise for future reference.